Connection Without Conversation

 Small routines.

-I didn’t leave Vietnam suddenly transformed into someone completely different.
+I didn't leave Vietnam transformed.

 More patient.